Gallery of Greats beaten by Viktor Korchnoi

 Inluding simultaneous exhibitions all over the World, Korchnoi played maybe 20'000 games, more than 5'000 games in official events.

-Korchnoi faced and beat great players from at least five chess generations (see more details below): from Levenfish & Lilienthal to Carlsen & Caruana.
+Korchnoi faced and beat great players from at least five chess generations (see more details below): from Levenfish (born 1899) & Lilienthal to Carlsen & Caruana (born 1992).

 Viktor Korchnoi is the only man on earth beating every of the eight non-disputed post-war II world chess champions from Botvinnik to Kasparov in a regular classical tournament or match game.

-Gallery of the Nine undisputed World Chess Champions, beaten at least once by Korchnoi:
+Gallery of the Nine undisputed World Chess Champions, beaten in classical chess when they were Grandmaster at least once by Korchnoi: